Rithm (RITM) Gains But Lags Market: What You Should Know

-Heading into today, shares of the real estate investment trust had gained 12.58% over the past month, outpacing the Finance sector's gain of 7.22% and the S&P 500's gain of 5.73% in that time.
+Coming into today, shares of the real estate investment trust had gained 12.56% in the past month.
+In that same time, the Finance sector gained 8.23%, while the S&P 500 gained 7.41%.

 Rithm will be looking to display strength as it nears its next earnings release, which is expected to be February 8, 2023.
-On that day, Rithm is projected to report earnings of $0.29 per share, which would represent a year-over-year decline of 27.5%.
-Meanwhile, our latest consensus estimate is calling for revenue of $690.66 million, up 217.46% from the prior-year quarter.
+The company is expected to report EPS of $0.29, down 27.5% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $690.66 million, up 217.46% from the year-ago period.

-Any recent changes to analyst estimates for Rithm should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for Rithm.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-Rithm is currently sporting a Zacks Rank of #3 (Hold).
+Within the past 30 days, our consensus EPS projection remained stagnant.
+Rithm currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, Rithm currently has a Forward P/E ratio of 7.09.
-This represents a discount compared to its industry's average Forward P/E of 9.01.
+In terms of valuation, Rithm is currently trading at a Forward P/E ratio of 7.24.
+For comparison, its industry has an average Forward P/E of 9.68, which means Rithm is trading at a discount to the group.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report